 Oil workers, then narrowed by subject heading Nigeria

-3. For each database search done, list ten relevant journal articles (or essays from books) which you identified from your search, including author, title, journal name, volume and issue number, date, and page numbers, using proper Chicago/Turabian: Humanities format (not Chicago/Turabian: Author-Date) or APA format.
-APA should only be used for counselling, linguistis or other social scientific topics.
+6. For each database search done, list ten relevant journal articles (or essays from books) which you identified from your search, including author, title, journal name, volume and issue number, date, and page numbers, using proper Chicago/Turabian: Humanities format (not Chicago/Turabian: Author-Date) format.
 Avoid book reviews or citations to full books.
-You will thus have a total of 20 article citations in your assignment, 10 for each topic [see the assignment template for clarification].
+You will thus, for individual database searches, you will have a total of 20 article citations in your assignment, 10 for each database [see the assignment template for clarification].
 Articles may be the same in two lists on the same topic, though they may well be mostly different.

 Rubric for Assignment Three.
 Highest grade meets these criteria: